jalombar/starsmasher/Data_visualization/Readme.md

 gedit .bashrc
 ```

-This will open thE hidden file.
+This will open the hidden file.
 Inside the file, you will see many lines.
-Go to the end of the file, add some spaces to separate the last lines from what we are going to write and copy and past these 3:
+Go to the end of the file, add some spaces to separate the last lines from what we are going to write and copy and past these three:

 ```
 export SPLASH_DIR=$HOME/splash